 I also understand the effects trauma stories can have on employment.
 I hold a subspecialty in vocational rehabilitation and am a Registered Rehabilitation Professional (RRP) with the Vocational Rehabilitation Association of Canada (VRA) (#4878), and a Certified Vocational Rehabilitation Professional (CVRP) with the College of Vocational Rehabilitation Professionals (#1103).

 I constantly update my skills in the areas of addiction, chronic pain and trauma through onsite and distance education opportunities.
-Throughout 2018 I am engaged in advanced therapeutic touch training with Kathy Kain.
+I completed the 96-hour Touching Trauma: Touch Skills for Trauma Therapists with Dr. Kathy Kain in 2018, and will complete the three-module Somatic Resilience and Regulation: Early Trauma training program with Dr. Kain and Steve Terrell in 2019.